-The DiRAC Director invites the UK theory and modelling communities in Astrophysics, Particle Physics and Nuclear Physics to apply for Director’s Discretionary Proposals for computational resources on the STFC DiRAC HPC Facility.
+The DiRAC Director of Innovation and Technology invites the UK theory and modelling communities in Astrophysics, Particle Physics and Nuclear Physics to apply for discretionary computational resources on the STFC DiRAC HPC Facility.

 More information on our Seedcorn Time programme can be found here.